 Stocks Start The Week With A Plunge, Dragged Down By Tech Shares

-Investors worried about a slowdown in global growth helped push stocks sharply lower Monday, with the Dow Jones industrial average falling 602 points, or 2.3 percent.
+Investors worried about a slowdown in global growth helped push stocks sharply lower Monday, with the Dow Jones Industrial Average falling 602 points, or 2.3 percent.

 Technology stocks fared especially badly, with Apple down 5 percent, after a report it was cutting orders for iPhone parts.
 The decline knocked 100 points off the Dow and helped lead to a broader rout.
 The technology-heavy Nasdaq Composite fell almost 2.8 percent., wiping out its gains for November.